pagopa/interop-eks-cronjob-chart/charts/interop-eks-cronjob-chart/README.md

 ### 4.5 Labels, Annotations, and Contract Marker

 - `labels` and `annotations` are applied to the `ExternalSecret` metadata.
-- When `data` is configured, the chart adds a hash marker annotation (`externalsecret/secret-applied-hash`) on both the `ExternalSecret` target template and the contract `Secret`.
+- When `data` is configured, the chart adds `externalsecret/secret-applied-hash` to the `ExternalSecret` target template and `externalsecret/secret-data-hash` to the contract `Secret`.

 The hash is computed from the JSON-serialized content of `data`.
 It changes whenever the secret mapping changes.